-The ASEEES Ed A. Hewett Book Prize is awarded annually, sponsored by the University of Michigan Center for Russian, East European, and Eurasian Studies, for an outstanding publication on the political economy of the centrally planned economies of the former Soviet Union and East Central Europe and their transitional successors, published in the previous year.
+The Ed A Hewett Book Prize, sponsored by the University of Michigan Center for Russian, East European, and Eurasian Studies, is awarded annually for an outstanding monograph on the political economy of the centrally planned economies of the former Soviet Union and East Central Europe and their transitional successors, published in the previous year.

 Ed A Hewett was a distinguished alumnus of the University of Michigan, (PhD, economics), a prominent scholar, a fine colleague, and an internationally respected member of the field.
 The Hewett Book Prize was established in 1994 in his honor to recognize and encourage the high standard of scholarship that he so admirably advanced in the area of his interests, and was sponsored by the National Council for Eurasian and East European Research from 1994 to 2012.

 The Hewett Prize carries a cash award and is presented at the ASEEES Annual Convention.

 2014 Ed A Hewett Book Prize Committee

 The winner of the Hewett Book Prize will be chosen by the following scholars:

 - Scott Gehlbach, University of Wisconsin, Madison; Committee Chair, 2012-2014

 E-books preferred - email@example.com